 Abstract

 Most studies about the evolution of antibiotic-resistance are focused on selection for resistance at lethal antibiotic concentrations [1], which has allowed the detection of mutant strains that show strong phenotypic traits.
 However, solely focusing on lethal concentrations of antibiotics narrowly limits our perspective of antibiotic resistance evolution.
 High-resolution competition assays have shown that resistant bacteria are selected at relatively low concentrations of antibiotics [1].
 Sub-lethal concentrations of antibiotics are found widely in non-medical conditions, such as wastewater treatment plants, and food and water used in agriculture and farming.
-To understand the impacts of sub-lethal concentrations on selection we solved thirty adaptive landscapes for a set of TEM β-lactamases containing all combinations of the four amino acid substitutions that exist in TEM-50 for 15 β-lactams at multiple concentrations.
+To understand the impacts of sub-lethal concentrations on selection we computed thirty adaptive landscapes for a set of TEM β-lactamases containing all combinations of the four amino acid substitutions that exist in TEM-50 for 15 β-lactams at multiple concentrations.
 We found that there are many evolutionary pathways within this collection of landscapes that lead to nearly every TEM-genotype that we studied.
 As previously observed, the pathways change depending on the type of β-lactam.
 However, we also observed that the landscapes change dramatically as the concentrations of antibiotics change.
 Based on these results we conclude that the presence of multiple concentrations of β-lactams in an environment likely accelerates the selection of numerous TEM variant genotypes within that environment.

 Introduction

-Bacteria are routinely exposed to a wide range of antibiotics that are present at a wide spectrum of concentrations due to the breakdown of antibiotics and their presence in agricultural runoff, wastewater, and food [2].
+Bacteria are routinely exposed to a broad range of antibiotics that are present in a wide spectrum of concentrations due to the breakdown of antibiotics and their presence in agricultural runoff, wastewater, and food [2].
 This occurrence has been heavily documented [3,4,5,6,7].
 For example, antibiotics, along with other organic wastewater contaminants, have been found in 98.7% of water samples collected outside of suburban areas in the United States [3].
 Sub-lethal concentrations of antibiotics are present in wastewater throughout the world, ranging from 1μg/L to 64 μg/L in wastewater treatment plants and hospital effluent water supplies [4], [3].
-The antibiotics cannot be completely filtered out before being used for agriculture, which delivers low concentrations of antibiotics to crops and farmland [4].
-Also, some ranchers and farmers use antibiotics to promote lean muscle production in animals and counts for up 13% of antibiotic use [5,6].
+The antibiotics cannot be completely filtered out of the water before it is used for agriculture, which delivers low concentrations of antibiotics to crops and farmland [4].
+Also, some ranchers and farmers use antibiotics to promote lean muscle production in animals, which accounts for up to 13% of antibiotic use [5,6].

 Considering the extensive use of antibiotics in clinical and agricultural environments, it is not surprising to find evidence that sub-lethal concentrations of antibiotics are important selective pressures acting upon bacteria [7].
 There is abundant evidence that sub-lethal concentrations of antibiotics in the environment contribute to the increased frequency of antibiotic resistance mutations among microbial populations.
 Since sub-lethal concentrations of antibiotics have been established as important environmental selective pressures upon antibiotic resistant bacteria, we questioned how varying concentrations of β-lactam antibiotics would affect the genetic outcome of the evolving TEM resistance genes.

-β-lactam antibiotics were first introduced in 1943, with penicillin being the first.
+The β-lactam antibiotics were first introduced in 1943, with penicillin being the first.
 Since then, the world has been flooded with β-lactam antibiotics because of their high efficiency and low toxicity to the human body [9].
 This includes cephalosporins, which have the same mode of action as penicillin, but are less susceptible to penicillinases.
 All β-lactam antibiotics disrupt the synthesis of the peptidoglycan layer of the bacterial cell wall.
 Because of extensive exposure to β-lactam antibiotics, bacteria have evolved to produce an enzyme, called a β-lactamase, which has the ability to hydrolyze and inactivate the β-lactam ring of these antibiotics.
 One of the most frequently occurring genes in Gram-negative bacteria that encode a β-lactamase is the blaTEM-1 gene [10].